emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 The Query Object pattern provides the unified interface for query modification, which frees the object with query state from the need to know about the needs of its clients.

 \8.
-I would like also to raise the issue of using the language syntax constructions to construct the SQL-queries.
+I would like also to raise the issue of using the language syntax constructions to construct the SQL-queries in LINQ style.

 There is a few examples: